rodrigolopezlopez/rodrigolopezlopez/README.md

 ### 🎮 Hobbies & Interests

-I enjoy a variety of activities including swimming, competitive video games, collecting Funko Pops, reading, watching anime, and exploring new places through travel.
+I enjoy a variety of activities including swimming, video games, collecting Funko Pops, reading, watching anime, and exploring new places through travel.

 ### 📫 How to reach me